nchhillar2004/First-server-api/SECURITY.md

 ## Reporting a Vulnerability

-At iNotebook, we take security seriously.
+At App Name, we take security seriously.
 If you believe you have discovered a security vulnerability in our application or website, please help us by following these steps:

 **Do Not** create a public issue or disclosure on GitHub for security vulnerabilities.

 Instead, please report the issue to me privately via email.
-You can reach us at [nchhillar2004@gmail.com](nchhillar2004@gmail.com).
+You can reach us at [Your Email Address](Email Link).
 When reporting, please provide the following information:

 - A detailed description of the vulnerability and its potential impact.
 - Steps to reproduce the vulnerability.